 Apr 24 – The German Embassy in Stockholm is occupied by the Holger Meins Commando, who demand the liberation of 26 prisoners from the RAF.
 Embassy officers Heinz Hillegaart and Baron Andreas von Mirbach are killed.
 The German Government ignores the demands.
 An attempted police raid is followed by an explosion, and one of the commando’s members, Ulrich Wessel, is killed.
 Hanna Krabbe, Karl-Heinz Dellwo, Bernd Rössner and Lutz Taufer are arrested.
 Siegfried Hausner is heavily wounded by rifle butts and dies on May 4 in Stammheim prison.
 Immediately after the start of the occupation, all prisoners from the RAF are searched and deprived from their radios, newspapers and any contacts.

-Apr 30 - Final victory of the FLN in Vietnam following the siege of Saigon.
+Apr 30 – Victory of the FLN in Vietnam following the siege of Saigon.

 May 9 – At a shootout in Cologne, Werner Sauber and police officer Walter Pauli die.
 Karl-Heinz Roth and Roland Otto are heavily wounded and arrested.

-May 10 - Attorney Siegfried Haag is arrested briefly, his files for the Stammheim trial are seized.
+May 10 – Attorney Siegfried Haag is arrested briefly.
 The next day, he decides to go underground.